3 Essential Signals to Look for in Your KPIsby Stacey Barr |

 A bigger signal appears as a short run, of three out of four consecutive measure values closer to a Natural Process Limit than they are to the Central Line.
 The probability of this pattern happening also has a very close to zero probability.

 A short run above the Central Line for On-time Deliveries for a trucking company would likely be due to an initiative that had a substantially large impact.
 It could be something like doubling the fleet size.
 But it also could be a new competitor in the market that poached a large percentage of their customers.

 Again, with a signal like the short run, it’s really important to find the cause before responding.

-XmR charts take only a little effort to create, but their usefulness is so powerful they are absolutely worth trying.
+XmR charts take only a little effort to learn, but their usefulness is so powerful they are absolutely worth trying.

 Connect with Stacey